dyegosutil/aws-s3-presigned-post/README.md

 // Additionally, when passing the last parameter `key` to the http client, use the value `user/leo/box/${filename}`
 ```

-Only Allow upload only if the object key is `test.txt`(the http param, not the file name) and the file size is between
+Only allow upload if the object key is `test.txt`(the http param, not the file name) and the file size is between
   7 and 20 bytes
 ```java
 PostParams